lmorente/course-init-python/project_tutorial_django/learnDjango/README.md

-tkinter tutorial project: creating the first desktop window.
-It is a basic operation calculator
+django tutorial project: Structure of a project with django and the administration menu.
+In the administration menu and in a view you can create new articles that are displayed on the web.